flutter/engine/ci/builders/README.md

 or more sub-builds.
 The most common use case is to generate universal binaries for Mac/iOS artifacts.

-Generators can be written in any language but they require to follow some guidelines to make them compatible with the engine build system.
+Generators can be written in any language but they are required to follow some guidelines to make them compatible with the engine build system.

 The guidelines are as follows: